Top Scholarships for Black Canadian Students

 1. BBPA National Scholarships

-The Black Business and Professional Association (BBPA) provides annual scholarship funds to support Black students in post-secondary education.
+The Black Business and Professional Association (BBPA) helps Black students pay for college through yearly scholarships.

 2. The Dream Legacy Foundation Scholarship

-This scholarship supports Black students who demonstrate both academic excellence and commitment to their communities.
+This scholarship is open for Black students who break bounds in the classroom and give back to their communities.

 3. The Harriet Tubman Scholarship